On p-adic lattices and Grassmannians: Appendix: fpqc-sheaves

-\begin{thm}[Vistoli \cite{vistoli-2008}] Let $F$ be a presheaf on $\mathcal{C}$.
+\begin{theorem}[\citealt{vistoli-2008}] Let $F$ be a presheaf on $\mathcal{C}$.
 Assume that $F$ is a sheaf for the Zariski topology.
 Then $F$ is an fpqc-sheaf on $\mathcal{C}$ if and only if for every faithfully flat homomorphism of affine schemes $Y\to X$ the sequence